ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 :   A description of the resource.

 `iam_permissions[].resources[].role_crns[]`
-:   Array of access role CRNs required for the resource.
+:   Section header to incidate a list of access roles.

 #### `architecture`
-{: #architecture-restructured}
+{: #architecture}

 Section header within the `flavors` section that specifies high-level information about the deployable architecture version that includes a description, features, and a diagram.
 Multiple diagrams, with captions, can be provided.